 Child Injury from Automobile Accidents

-Children, especially todlers, are the most vulnerable to serious injury and wrongful death from car crashes.
-Even if placed in size and age appropriate car seats, auto accidents are still a primary cause of child injury.
-One reason is that they never see an accident coming.
-Adult drivers and passengers often know in advance and can brace themselves for impact.
-Children do not and are unaware until the impact is already occuring.
 Side impacts are especially destructive as their heads are jerked violently to the side causing substantial neck injury.
 The defense in preventing serious child injury from crashes is to make certain they are always placed in appropriately sized car safety seats and that these seats are properly secured inside the vehicle.
-As your child grows, the technology of safety seats can be defeated or negated if not the proper height and weight limit is exceeded.
+As your child grows, the technology of safety seats can be defeated or negated if not the proper height and weight limit are exceeded.
 If you plan to have more children, save the seat for them.
 If not, you should consider donating the seat to others so that their children can be better protected.
-Everyone wants their child to be safe and guarded from harm.
+Everyone wants their child to be safe and guarded against harm.
 Another safety measure that can be taken is to position your child in the backseat and center of the vehicle.
 They will be better secured from frontal impacts as well as side crashes.
-Also, rear end collisions can be better absorbed as the child will be effectively centered in the car.
+Also, rear-end collisions can be better absorbed as the child will be effectively centered in the car.